-How your doctor places that radioactive material into your body depends on many factors, including the location and extent of the cancer, your overall health, and your treatment goals.
+How your doctor places that radioactive material in your body depends on many factors, including the location and extent of the cancer, your overall health, and your treatment goals.

 Radiation placed inside a body cavity.
 During intracavity brachytherapy, a device containing radioactive material is placed in a body opening, such as the windpipe or the vagina.
 The device may be a tube or cylinder made to fit the specific body opening.

 Your radiation therapy team may place the brachytherapy device by hand or may use a computerized machine to help place the device.